corpnewt/ProperTree/README.md

 #### When I try to run ProperTree, I get `[ModuleNotFoundError: No module name 'tkinter']`

-That is because the graphical interface library that ProperTree depends on isn't present or cannot be detected, you need to install the Python module `tkinter` from your package manager or get a version of Python with that module.
+That is because the graphical interface library that ProperTree depends on isn't present or cannot be detected.
+You need to install the Python module `tkinter` from your package manager or `pip` -- or just get a new copy of Python with this module included.

+To get `tkinter` from your package manager:
-For example, Ubuntu and other Debian-based distros split the `tkinker` part out of the main Python package.
-To install it, run `sudo apt-get install python3-tk -y`.
+* For Ubuntu and other Debian-based distros, use `sudo apt install python3-tk -y`.
+* For Fedora, CentOS and friends, use `sudo dnf install python3-tkinter`.
+The "tk" package includes Tk itself, not `tkinter`, which is a glue between Python and Tk.
+* For Arch Linux and derivatives, use `sudo pacman -S tk`.
+This installs "tk" instead of `tkinter`.
+This is intended because `tkinter` is included in Arch's "python" package, but `tk` is not installed as a dependency.
+* For Homebrew, use `brew install python-tk`.
+Note that you may still bump into the Tk version issue described above so we recommend just getting a fresh install from https://python.org.

+To get `tkinter` from pip: `pip install tkinter` or `pip3 install tkinter`.
+This is what you should do on Windows.
+On other systems this will get you the module but not necessarily an actual installation of Tk, so use your system package manager (see above) if possible.

 #### ProperTree doesn't run because it doesn't have permissions, what gives?